Total Hip Replacement

 After having hip surgery, how long will you need to use a walker?

-2 to 4 weeks following surgery, you'll likely require a walking stick or crutches to get about.
+2 to 4 weeks following the total hip replacement operation, you'll likely require a walking stick or crutches to get about.
 Using a cane may be recommended after you stop using crutches.

 Before and after surgery, what is restricted?